 - Many college towns issue permits based on the academic calendar year.
 From an administrative perspective, it is easier to have all permits expire at the same time every year.
 For example, Ithaca's parking permits are good from August 1 through July 31.
-Charlottesville issues their permits beginning on September 1. - Residential permits are enforced through fines.
-Several cities studied also issue a residential permit similar to Burlington, with a bumper sticker or a pass in the car that is numbered and coded by zone or street. - Some cities issue residential permits that are directly tied to the vehicle, while others are tied to the owner and can be transferred between vehicles.
-For example,

-Ithaca's database allows police to use license place recognition to identify whether a car is permitted or not simply by driving past them.
+Charlottesville issues their permits beginning on September 1. - Residential permits are enforced by patrolling the streets and issuing fines to vehicles in violation.
+Several cities studied also issue a residential permit similar to Burlington, with a bumper sticker or a pass in the car that is numbered and coded by zone or street, which allows officers to easily recognize when a vehicle is illegally parked.
+Officers will leave a ticket with the illegally parked vehicle.
+Towing is also an option, but, if the illegally parked vehicle is a guest of a resident, a vehicle may be towed unnecessarily. - Some cities issue residential permits that are directly tied to the vehicle, while others are tied to the owner and can be transferred between vehicles.
+For example, Ithaca's database allows police to use license place recognition to identify whether a car is permitted or not simply by driving past them.
 This technology enables easier enforcement of permit parking.
 San Luis Obispo allows residents to transfer their permit between vehicles.
-A system like Ithaca's enforcement through an electronic database of vehicles registered with a permit would not be possible for transfer between vehicles.

-• Charlottesville has an owner-agent system for student parking permits.
+A system like Ithaca's enforcement through an electronic database of vehicles registered with a permit would not be possible for transfer between vehicles. - Charlottesville has an owner-agent system for student parking permits.
 By allowing the option to give property owners a number of permits for distribution to their tenants, the city gives owners increased responsibility and does not have to account for student permits.